India implements ‘anti-Muslim’ 2019 citizenship law weeks before election

 India citizenship law: Media accused of pro-government coverage

-It declared the Hindus, Parsis, Sikhs, Buddhists, Jains and Christians who fled to Hindu-majority India from mainly Muslim Afghanistan, Bangladesh and Pakistan before December 31, 2014 were eligible for the citizenship.
+It declared that Hindus, Parsis, Sikhs, Buddhists, Jains and Christians who fled to Hindu-majority India from mainly Muslim Afghanistan, Bangladesh and Pakistan before December 31, 2014, were eligible for citizenship.

 The law was declared “anti-Muslim” by several rights groups for keeping the community out of its ambit, raising questions over the secular character of the world’s largest democracy.

-Modi’s government had not drafted the rules for the law following nationwide protests over the passage of the law in December 2019.
-Violence broke out in capital New Delhi during the protests in which dozens, most of them Muslims, were killed and hundreds injured during days of rioting.
+Modi’s government had not drafted the rules for the law following nationwide protests over its passage in December 2019.

+Violence broke out in the capital, New Delhi, during the protests in which dozens of people, most of them Muslims, were killed and hundreds injured during days of rioting.

-“The Modi government announces implementation of Citizenship Amendment Act,” a government spokesman said, according to a Reuters news agency report.
+“The Modi government announces implementation of Citizenship Amendment Act,” a government spokesman said, according to a Reuters news agency report on Monday.

 “It was an integral part of BJP’s 2019 [election] manifesto.
-This will pave [the] way for the persecuted to find citizenship in India.” he said, referring to the ruling Bharatiya Janata Party.
+This will pave [the] way for the persecuted to find citizenship in India,” he said, referring to the ruling Bharatiya Janata Party (BJP).

 Muslim groups say the law, combined with a proposed National Register of Citizens (NRC), can discriminate against India’s 200 million Muslims – the world’s third-largest Muslim population.
 They fear the government might remove the citizenship of Muslims without documents in some border states.

 The government denies accusations that it is anti-Muslim and has defended the law, saying it is needed to help minorities facing persecution in Muslim-majority nations.

 It says the law is meant to grant citizenship, not take it away from anyone, and has called the earlier protests politically motivated.